Benjamin144/Include-Me/README.md

 #Clear bugs - reference, the Slack community, tutors & online support, i.e console log.
 #Run the code through (W3C) validators

-#Testing Errors - Struggling to get past these...type of error sample below:
+## Testing Errors - Struggling to get past these...type of error sample below:

-    **resolved by changing the order of content in the main.js file - **resolved** **resolved uncaught not defined type error in console for modal by moving JS to index.html file under modal because te complier was not reading the request from the js file **resolved**
+    **Fixed     TemplateNotFound error even though template file exists, there was a formatting issue with the HTML file causing the app decorator to malfunction.
+                I resolved this by acrediting the formating from https://github.com/Code-Institute-Solutions/FlaskFramework/blob/master/01-GettingStarted/03-routing/templates/contact.html which fixed the error.
+I also tried a code line, app = Flask(__name__, template_folder='template'), as an experiment to test if the app.py could find the html file, but that didn't work.

 ### Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals